reactwg/react-native-releases/docs/roles-and-responsibilities.md

     - https://github.com/orgs/reactwg/teams/react-native-release-crew

 #### GitHub Personal Token
-    - Create a GitHub personal access token with read/write access for the `Actions` and `Workflow` permissions
+    - Create a GitHub fine-grained personal access token with read/write access for the `Actions` and `Workflow` permissions.
+This will be used to run the local e2e tests.
     - [Instructions to obtain](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token)

 ### Prepare your setup